Frances Velay Women and Science Research Fellowship Program

 Applicants should identify a faculty mentor who has agreed to supervise the project*;

-words).
-Students who are just starting research in a STEM area are encouraged to apply!
+students who are just starting research are encouraged to apply!

 This program was established at SBU in Summer 2022 with the support of the Panaphil Foundation.